P2SAMAPA/P2-ETF-REGIME-PREDICTOR/README.md

 # P2-ETF-REGIME-PREDICTOR

-A regime-aware ETF rotation model combining Wasserstein distance-based market clustering with a LightGBM + Logistic Regression ensemble to generate daily trading signals across 5 fixed income and commodity ETFs.
+A regime-aware ETF momentum rotation model combining Wasserstein distance-based market clustering with a composite momentum ranking score to generate daily trading signals across 6 fixed income and commodity ETFs.

 ---

 ## Overview

 Most quantitative models treat all market environments the same.
-This model explicitly detects the current market regime before making predictions — a regime of rising rates calls for different signals than a crisis or risk-on environment.
-The key insight is borrowed from academic research: instead of assuming returns follow a known distribution, we treat each rolling window of returns as an empirical probability distribution and measure how far apart those distributions are using the Wasserstein distance.
+This model explicitly detects the current market regime before ranking ETFs — a regime of rising rates calls for different momentum signals than a crisis or risk-on environment.

 The model answers one practical question each trading day: **which ETF is most likely to beat the risk-free rate over the next 5 trading days?**